WiiDatabase/PyNUSD/README.md

 * Creates valid WADs which are nearly the same as the one from Discs (only missing the footer)
 * Doesn't modify the original TMD and contents like NUSD
 * Can handle DSi titles (but not pack them obviously)
+* Verifies Signature (place root-key in the same directory)
 * Can fix WADs with wrong common key index and wrong certificate chain

 ## Usage